08 Apr 2024

 Transition Planning Toolkit: Scorecard

 Part 2 of the Transition Planning Toolkit.
 Complete the Transition Planning Scorecard to help assess how effectively your board is responding and contributing to the transition to a low GHG-emissions and climate-resilient economy.
-The scorecard serves as a valuable tool for board members to use when the company is developing its transition plan in accordance with the TPT guidance.

 Collaboration with LSEG Foundation